 - How did you arrive at this conclusion?

-Closed question – Closed Questions have very short answers like “yes” or “no” or answers with a word or two.
+Closed questions have very short answers like “yes” or “no” or answers with a word or two.
 They are usually asked to test if someone has understood certain policies, procedures, rules, regulations, explanations, discussions, lectures etc. Closed questions are also asked for agreements or disagreements, asking for how they feel, to be specific, for affirmation, etc. It is best not to ask closed questions when a conversation is going on smoothly as it can bring an end to the conversation and you might get into the risk of losing required information.
-Some of the words used in closed questions are, are, do, did, could, should etc. Some examples of closed questions are
+Some of the words used in closed questions are, are, do, did, could, should etc. Some examples of closed questions are:

 - Will I get a response by tomorrow?